List of District 11-C1 Projects

 Eyeglass Recycling Center

-Run by the Grand Rapids Lions Club, the Eyeglass Recycling Center – 4282 Brockton SE, Suite D – is where gently-used eyeglasses are sorted, cleaned, measured, and packed for our club’s yearly Mission Vision Clinics.
+Run by the Grand Rapids Lions Club, the Eyeglass Recycling Center – 4060 29th St SE, in the rear of the Studio 616 Dave Burgess Photography building – is where gently-used eyeglasses are sorted, cleaned, measured, and packed for our club’s yearly Mission Vision Clinics.
 Each year, upwards of 25,000 pairs of used eyeglasses are processed for use during our visits to rural communities in Latin America and the Caribbean.
 The Grand Rapids Lions receive assistance in this ongoing recycling effort from other area clubs and volunteer groups across West Michigan.

 The Sight Seer is a non-profit created for people who are blind, visually impaired, or physically unable to hold or read print material.
 For 28 years, we have been reading the printed word for those unable to access it on their own.
 Our extensive and diverse audio programs are available online, through our radio service, and as an audio stream on DTV channels in select locations.